gabriel-nkole/VulkanTestbed/README.md

 ## Notes
 - Because the cursor needs to be disabled instead of hidden for camera rotation to work properly, in the event of a runtime error, it may be necessary to sign out with Ctrl+Alt+Delete since the cursor will not be visible.
 Must fix.
+- assimp-vc143-mt.dll needs to be in same directory as exe or program will not work.